 Oh, winter in Canada.
 It’s the stuff of plenty of jokes but it’s my reality.
 And you know what?
 I actually love it.
 Winter in Canada is actually pretty awesome.
-Sure it long, cold as hell, and I spend what seems like half of my days shovelling but there’s something truly magical about a Canadian white Christmas.
-Or even those January nights where the streetlights shine on the fresh-fallen snow making it look like diamonds.
+Sure it long, cold as hell, and I spend what seems like half of my days shovelling but there’s something truly magical about skiing in the mountains, wandering the streets of Old Quebec City in winter, and experiencing a Canadian white Christmas.
+Or even those January nights where the streetlights shine on the fresh-fallen snow making it look like twinkling crystals.
 Not to mention that it’s perfect for skiing, snowboarding, or even tobogganing.
 All you need is to dress properly and trust me when I say, you need proper winter clothes for Canada.
-So read on to figure out what to wear in Canada with my Canada packing list- winter edition.
+So read on to figure out what to wear in winter in Canada.

 Why Figuring out What to Wear in Canada for Winter can be Tricky

 Packing for Canada in the winter can be pretty difficult for travellers from warmer destinations.
 Why?
 Well, most countries just don’t have clothing that is warm enough for our winter temperatures.
 For example, take a winter coat.
 I live here and I have three depending on the temperature.
 A lighter one for those days where it’s hovering around the freezing level.
 A wool one for those 0C to -20C temperatures and then a heavy duty ski coat to get me through those -40C days.